LSSTDESC/ComputingInfrastructure/doc/UsingGitHub.md

 ### Sharing Code

 This seems to be working fine.
-See Jim Chiang's [DESC cookie cutter](https://github.com/jchiang87/desc-package-template) project for the start of an attempt to help DESC members begin projects with well-organized and easily importable repos.
+See the [DESC cookie cutter](https://github.com/DarkEnergyScienceCollaboration/desc_package_template) project for the start of an attempt to help DESC members begin projects with well-organized and easily importable repos.

 ### Communication via the Issues system